-(vi) Enhancement of food safety knowledge among importers, customs brokers and bonded warehouse operators
+(vi) Enhancement of food safety knowledge among importers, customs brokers and bonded warehouse operators advice on labelling requirements such as appropriate expiration dates.

 Quarantine stations hold seminars not only for importers but also for customs brokers and bonded warehouse operators to provide information about guidance listed (i) to (v) above and dispatch their staff members to seminars held by their associated organizations, with the aim of improving the business operators' knowledge on food safety and thereby to ensure the safety of imported foods.